 Because the program does not call for the completion of a traditional major, you can develop an individual program through General Studies or choose an existing track option, including certificates and areas of emphasis, listed below.
-The certificate or area of emphasis will appear on your official UI transcript.
+Completed certificates will appear on your official UI transcript.
 Students are not eligible to enroll in a second major or minor.

 Areas of Emphasis

-Are you ready to apply to the BAS program?
+Are you ready to apply?
 Get started now!

 Questions?
 Call 800-272-6430